Tickets for Arc de Triomphe: Skip The Line + Rooftop Access

 - Skip the line access to the Arc de Triomphe

-- To access the Arc de Triomphe you must use the underground walkway from the Champs-Elysées or Grande Armée.
+- To access the Arc de Triomphe you must use the underground walkway from the Avenue Champs-Elysées or Grande Armée

-- After the security checkpoint, show your mobile ticket to be scanned, and enjoy your visit!
+- After the security checkpoint, show your smartphone ticket to be scanned

 - RER A: Charles de Gaulle-Étoile

 But, skip the line ticket really eases the entrance, ticket line was too long however I didn’t have to wait I just showed my ticket:)